Utica off-road riding complex gets the OK from Village Board

 An aerial view of the former site of Buffalo Range Riding Park on Wednesday, Oct.
 16, 2024 at the location near 1028 North 2803rd Road in Utica.
 The Utica Planning Commission approved a permet allowing Gerhard Ward to develop a off road recreational riding park to 600 acres adjacent to grownd owned by Covia Solutions Inc. The site will have 300 acres of riding areas with 200 acres to be part of a proposed solar farm which has yet to be approved.
 The area was the former site of Buffalo Range Riding Park before it was sold to Covia Solutions Inc.

-“Good luck,” trustee John Schweickert told the petitioners.
+“Good luck,” Trustee John Schweickert told the petitioners.

-Gerhard Ward had testified earlier this week he’d worked at the track years ago and “didn’t like how it was run.”
+Gerhard Ward had testified earlier this week that he’d worked at the track years ago and “didn’t like how it was run.”
 At that time, however, he had no ownership stake and no say in the operations.
 Under his watch, he said, there will be changes.

 “There’s absolutely no farm ground at all,” Gerhard Ward had said, adding later, “We have a 30-year agreement with the sand company that it cannot be mined again.”